wfordh/higgins_site_hydeout/_drafts/d-d-backstory-henri-thangorin-stullecker.md

 ***

 Henri was born in the year (37 years prior to today) to a Drow mother and human father while they were on the road in their traveling troupe.
-His father, Adrien Stullecker, was
+His father, Adrien Stullecker, was an oft-leading man and the primary medic for the group, while his mother, Idruith Eldrea, was the main craftswoman and helped barter with taverns when they reached towns.

 ***